1

 New Consultation Calls Update

-As part of our ongoing commitment to provide clinicians in Colorado with training in evidence-based suicide-focused treatment, we encourage providers who participated in one of the CAMS trainings offered through the Office of Suicide Prevention, to also participate in CAMS Consultation Calls either to complete their CAMS TRAINED designation (4 calls required) or to ask advice from CAMS experts.
-These one-hour calls are a great forum to discuss cases you are managing or questions you might have on best practices, the CAMS Framework, the Suicide Status Form and how evidence-based treatment fits into your system of care.
+As part of our ongoing commitment to providing clinicians in Colorado with training in evidence-based suicide-focused treatment, we encourage providers who participated in one of the CAMS training offered through the Office of Suicide Prevention, to also participate in CAMS Consultation Calls either to complete their CAMS TRAINED designation (4 calls required) or to ask advice from CAMS experts.
+These one-hour calls are a great forum to discuss cases you are managing or questions you might have on best practices, the CAMS Framework, the Suicide Status Form, considerations for working with specific populations, and how evidence-based treatment fits into your system of care.

 Consultation Calls are now available to you at no charge.
 For more information on how to register for any of the upcoming Consultation Calls, please email cdphe_suicideprevention@state.co.us *Please note that you must have previously participated in a CAMS training offered through the Office of Suicide Prevention to participate in the Consultation Calls.
 Your participation in one of these cohorts will be verified upon registration.

 Safety planning and means reduction are integral parts of comprehensive suicide care.
 Clinicians should collaboratively develop safety plans with all persons identified as at risk for suicide, immediately after identifying the risk.
 The plan should include steps for lethal means safety, balanced with respect for legal and ethical requirements under federal and state laws.
-In order to develop effective safety plans and organizational policies for lethal means assessment and counseling, training for staff is typically necessary and the input of those with lived experience is essential.
+To develop effective safety plans and organizational policies for lethal means assessment and counseling, staff training is typically necessary and the input of those with lived experience is essential.

 By the end of this webinar, participants will be able to: